tsccsj/DigPopKernelAnalysis/README.md

  GDAL

 #To run the code, run the executable with only one arguments (the input parameter file)
- ./DigPopKernelAnalysis <inputParameterFile.csv>
+DigPopKernelAnalysis inputParameterFile

 Input parameter file
 The input parameter files let users to specify the input and output of the code, the questions to be answered, and the parameters of the kernel density estimation.
 The input parameter file is a CSV file, with the first line as the file header and each question per line.
 The meaning of each column is described below:
  1. OutputFileName: the name and directory of output files.
-It is assumed that output maps will be named as <OutputFile>_mean.tif, <outputFileName>_max.tif and etc.
+It is assumed that output maps will be named as OutputFile_mean.tif, outputFileName_max.tif and etc.
  2. InputDigPopNamePreNumber: the name and directory of input Digital Populations realizations files.
   i.
-It is assumed that input household files will be named <InputFile><realization#>-households.csv ii. and population files will be named <InputFile><realization#>-population.csv
+It is assumed that input household files will be named 'InputFile''realizationNumber'-households.csv ii. and population files will be named 'InputFile''realizationNumber'-population.csv
  3. MinRzn: the index of the first realization to be analyzed
  4. NumRzn: the number of realizations to be analyzed
   i.
 Realization number is assumed to have three digit in file names